 #5 – Eat healthy & avoid smelly foods

 A healthy diet which is full of green vegetables and fruits is an excellent way of ensuring optimal physical and dental health.
 In many ways, dental health is inseparable from overall health.
 But if you’re already eating healthy and are still experiencing bad breath, keep in mind that smelly foods like garlic and onion will affect your breath even after brushing your teeth.
-This is because the acid in onions actually gets into your bloodstream and the smell can persist for 24-48 hours.
+This is because the acid in onions, for example, actually gets into your bloodstream and the smell can persist for 24-48 hours.

 If you’ve tried all these solutions and are still experiencing bad breath, it’s important that you call us for an appointment.
 You may have an undiagnosed infection, or some other underlying medical issue.
 Medical problems related to the nose, respiratory tract and the digestive system can also result in bad breath.
 If you feel that bad breath is not going away despite optimal oral hygiene maintenance, then there are chances that the problem has a medical cause.
 Get in touch with us and we can help!